Justice Centre represents Maxime Bernier, arrested by Manitoba police for exercising Charter freedoms

 Mr. Bernier has been speaking across the country against lockdowns, in preparation of an anticipated federal election, calling for a complete end to the lockdowns.
 He has spoken at freedom rallies in Barrie Ontario, Vancouver, BC., Edmonton, Alberta (pictured left on June 9, 2021), and now Manitoba.

 “The arrest and detention of Mr. Bernier for supposed “health offences” is an exclamation point on the continued outrageous oppression of Manitobans by the Pallister government.
-Few, if any, other places on the planet are still locked down as tyrannically as Manitoba,” notes lawyer John Carpay, President of the Justice Centre.
+Few, if any, other places on the planet are still locked down as tyrannically as Manitoba,” notes John Carpay, President of the Justice Centre.

 “It is far past time for the judiciary to restore the constitutional rights and freedoms of Manitobans, and end the arbitrary and oppressive diktats of Manitoba’s health regime.
 The Justice Centre stands ready to defend Mr. Bernier’s civil liberties.”